-Desktop Profiles contain specific information about a Rumba instance, including:
+Desktop profiles contain specific information about a Rumba instance, including:

-- The set of Session Profiles used and their layout
+- The set of session profiles used and their layout

 - Any customized tab names

 - Any vertical and horizontal tab groups

-A Desktop Profile does not contain any information about which Rumba interface is used.
-All Desktop Profiles may be opened in either the Classic or the Ribbon interface.
+A desktop profile does not contain any information about which Rumba interface is used.
+All desktop profiles can be opened in either the classic or the ribbon interface.

-Session Profile locations
+Session profile locations

-A Rumba Desktop Profile contains references to the locations of all the Session Profiles that it includes.
-The locations of any Session Profiles that are in a different folder to the Desktop Profile are stored as absolute paths.
-If a Desktop Profile is to be deployed on machines other than the one on which it was saved, all of the relevant Session Profiles should be contained within the same folder as the Desktop Profile.
+A Rumba desktop profile contains references to the locations of all the session profiles that it includes.
+The locations of any session profiles that are in a different folder to the desktop profile are stored as absolute paths.
+If a desktop profile is to be deployed on machines other than the one on which it was saved, all of the relevant session profiles should be contained within the same folder as the desktop profile.